pustotnik/zenmake/docs/why.rst

 It's a very old but still relevant build system.
 However, it has too many disadvantages and it has been mostly replaced by more recent build systems.
-And it is used as a backend for some other build systems, for example, by CMake.
+It is used as a backend for some other build systems, for example, by CMake.

 **Waf**